Shiny Things Gallery | Search

 It's been really nice to have this pile-o'-dragon around, but I think they'd really prefer to spread their soft fuzzy goodness around.
 Currently unclaimed:

-Minty Green with Hearts, White with Hearts, Blue with Rainbow Leopard Print, Pale Purple-Pink with Rainbow Streaks, Vibrant Pink with Skulls and Crossbones, Hearts and Camo, Black with Skulls and Crossbones, Hearts and Camo, Rainbow Stripes and Checkers with Sparkly Rainbow Reptile Print
+Minty Green with Hearts, White with Hearts, Blue with Rainbow Leopard Print, Vibrant Pink with Skulls and Crossbones, Hearts and Camo, Black with Skulls and Crossbones, Hearts and Camo, Rainbow Stripes and Checkers with Sparkly Rainbow Reptile Print

 Two curious jewel dragon hatchlings, ready to explore the world!
 And have a snack.
 And take a nap.
 You know, the truly important things in life.